-The Owl, as it’s found within Celtic lore, is a creature of the shadows and the Otherworld.
-Truthfully, the bird’s rarely even mentioned in myth, legend, or folklore at all.
-When the Owl does appear, however, it’s usually spoken of in hushed whispers – and comes accompanied with a warning.
-It would seem that even from the very beginning, the Owl’s been viewed as a creature of nightmares and the dead.
+The Owl in Celtic lore is a creature of shadows and the Otherworld.
+It’s rarely mentioned in myth, legend, or folklore, but when it is it’s usually spoken of in hushed whispers – accompanied by a warning.

 In Lady Charlotte Guest’s 1877 translation of the 12th Century Mabinogion, the Owl’s origins are described in detail.
 Within the story of Math Son of Mathonwy, the god-like figure Gwydion decides that he must find a bride for his nephew Lleu.
 The curse upon Lleu, however, is that he cannot ever take on a human wife.
 To help Lleu out, Math and Gwydion create a woman for him out of flowers.
 They name her Blodeuedd which is said to mean “Flower Face.”
 Unfortunately, the new bride betrays Lleu and attempts to have him killed by her new love interest.
 The assassination attempt fails, however, and the lover is eventually killed.
 Gwydion then places a curse upon Blodeuedd: